infinum/webpack-asset-pipeline/README.md

 }
 ```

 You'll find the `manifest.json` file in your output directory.
-More about options can be read [here](documentation/options.md).
+You can read ore about the options [here](documentation/options.md).

 ## Requiring images